By Chere Di Boscio

 Do you have any sustainable fashion or grooming brands that you’d recommend?

-I don’t have any specific brands that I prefer to use, but The Organic Shop next to Oasis Centre has some great organic products that are both affordable and very effective.
+I don’t have any specific brands that I prefer to use, but The Organic Shop next to Oasis Centre in Dubai has some great organic products that are both affordable and very effective.

 What’s your earliest memory of the natural world?